LinearAlgebra

 • If not null, Reduce on the specified axis.

-• B: Destination matrix.
+• output: Destination matrix.

 • If omitted, it will be allocated automatically.